mydnic/laravel-feedback-component/README.md

 <a name="include-assets"></a>
 ### Include assets with your own assets

-Optionnally, you can import the `.vue` and `.sass` files into your own `resources/js` and `resources/sass` folders, allowing you to heavily customize the Feedback Component components and layout.
+Optionally, you can import the `.vue` and `.css` files into your own `resources/js` and `resources/css` folders, allowing you to heavily customize the Feedback Component components and layout.

 This will also allow you to end up with only one compiled `.js` and `.css` in your app.

-However, you should be carefull if you're trying to update the a latest version, because your changes might be lost.
+However, you should be careful if you're trying to update the latest version, because your changes might be lost.

 #### Pre requisite